IBM/FoodTrackerBackend/StencilFrontend.md

 mkdir Views
 cd Views
 ```
-3. Create a `FoodTemplate.stencil` file.
+3. Create a `FoodTemplate.stencil` file, then open it with any text editor:
-We will use terminal commands for file creation but you can use a text editor of your choice.
 ```
-cat > FoodTemplate.stencil
+touch FoodTemplate.stencil
+open -a Xcode.app FoodTemplate.stencil
 ```

-**Note:** You can exit `cat` using `CTRL+D`
+**NB**: You can use any text editor to open the `.stencil` file.

 4. Add the following Stencil template code to display the meals: